 An entire street in Vishen was cornered off for the celebrations, with nonstop music and entertainment in every building.
 Decorations lined every wall and polls were entwined with bright fabric and bells that tinkled in the breeze.
 Hundreds of maids, cooks and entertainers were hired for the event and taverns and inns were booked out across the city.

-Malek wore a long traditional robe, had his beard trimmed and neatened.
-Malek usually was clean shaven, especially in the desert, however for the wedding he had grown it out.
-It was tradition for a beard to be grown, for only a true man can grow a mighty beard and Malek was one of them.
+Malek wore a long traditional robe, and even had his beard trimmed and neatened.
+Malek was usually clean shaven, especially at his desert camp, however for the wedding he had grown it out.
+It was tradition for a beard to be grown, for only a true man could grow a mighty beard and Malek was one of them.

-Rana was stunning, breath takingly beautiful.
-The preparation stage of the wedding had not been in vain, but then again, the canvas had hardly been blank.
-Rana wore a transparent rich red sari, with gold and bejewelled trim, which was wrapped around her hips and up and over one shoulder.
+Rana was stunning, breathtakingly beautiful.
+The preparation stage of the wedding had not been in vain, but then again, the canvas had hardly been blank to begin with.
+Rana wore a transparent rich red sari, with gold and bejeweled trim, which wrapped around her hips and up and over one shoulder.
 Under the sari, a two piece long skirt and crop top were intricately embroidered with golden thread over the red fabric.
-She wore jewelled sandals over her henna covered feet and various other jewellery adorned the beautiful bride.
-Rana had even had her nose pierced and a diamond stud sparkled on the side of her nose.
+She wore jeweled sandals over her henna covered feet and various other jewelry adorned the beautiful bride.
+Rana pierced her nose and a diamond stud sparkled on the side of her nose.
 Make up was tastefully applied with bright colours and a rich red lip.

-Everyone attending were in awe of how Rana looked in her bridal clothes, and Malek was taken when his and Rana’s eyes met.
-Those cobalt blue eyes became his favourite colour in a moment and the love shown in his own brown eyes was clearly seen by all their guests.
+Everyone attending were in awe of how Rana looked in her bridal clothes, and Malek fell in love when his and Rana’s eyes met.
+Those cobalt blue eyes became his favourite colour in a moment and the adoration shown in his own brown eyes was clearly seen by all their guests.